archetype2142/footbal_manager/Readme.md

 #### - Running the program
 There are 5 main files included with the program that can be run from a terminal window with the following command

-`filename should be replaced by actual name of the file to be run.`
+`file_name should be replaced by actual name of the file to be run.`
 ```sh
 $ sudo ./file_name
 ```